 Next up was De Smidse – the former forge for the brewery – which now houses a contemporary dining space with an award-winning Italian restaurant, a bakery and a concept store where you bring your own containers to be refilled with local produce.

-We highly recommend Leuven Leisure, who tailored a tour specifically for some of the things we were interested in seeing.
+We highly recommend Leuven Leisure, which tailored a tour specifically for some of the things we were interested in seeing.

 St Peter’s Church occupies prime real estate on Grote Markt.